edge-cloud/www.edge-cloud.net/_posts/2019-09-06-dx-gateway-deep-dive.md

 Similar to AWS Direct Connect itself, DX Gateway also support multi-account setups.
 This is especially important for larger customer that want to split ownership of the components across teams or units.
 Also customers of [AWS GovCloud (US)](https://aws.amazon.com/govcloud-us/) benefit from this capability, as various components can be managed from a standard commercial account instead of the GovCloud account.

-Lookin at a standard deployment as depicted in Figure 4, it is possible - although not necessary - to split ownership of the three component types across different accounts.
+Looking at a standard deployment as depicted in Figure 4, it is possible - although not necessary - to split ownership of the three component types across different accounts.

 {% include figure image_path="/content/uploads/2019/09/DXGW-Owner.png" caption="Figure 4: Possible account ownership in multi-account setup." %}